tanishq0208-asus/open-source-linux/README.md

+name-Tanishq Raghuvanshi
+reg no.- 24bey10168

-# The Open Source Audit: [Insert Your Software Name Here]
+# The Open Source Audit: [VLC media player  ]
 ### OSS NGMC Capstone Project | VITyarthi

 ## 📌 Project Overview
-This project is a structured audit of **[Insert Your Software Name]**, conducted as part of the Open Source Software (OSS) course.
+This project is a structured audit of **[vlc media player]**, conducted as part of the Open Source Software (OSS) course.
 It explores the intersection of software philosophy, licensing ethics, and practical Linux systems administration.

 [cite_start]The goal is to move beyond "what" the software does and investigate **why** it exists, **who** built it, and **how** it functions within the Linux ecosystem[cite: 13].